mdverity/TextRPG/README.md

-﻿# Escape from the Glacial Catacombs - A Python RPG
+﻿# Escape from the Glacial Catacombs - A Python-based RPG

 An ASCII dungeon-crawler written in Python, based entirely in the command prompt.

-The basic gameplay loop is as follows:
+The basic gameplay is as follows:
 >Choose a name and class for your character, and explore a variety of caves through the use of portals.
 >
 >Inside these caves are monsters that will randomly appear (think Pokémon-style battles).
 >
->Defeating these monsters provides you with XP.
+>Defeating these monsters provides you with XP, eventually levelling you up, increasing HP and MP.
+>
+>The caves contain different types of chests, and they all contain items that are randomly generated.
 >
 >As you progress through some caves, you will encounter chests guarded by mini-bosses, these contain a key.
 >